ivobenedito/jortec-workshop/backbone-demos/README.md

 ## Data Types Primer

-How to represent and organize data.
+Represent and organize data using a vanilla javascript model.

 ```javascript
 // On chrome console, type each of these commands individually and study what happens

 Quiz;

 var quiz = new Quiz('my first quiz');
 quiz;
 quiz.title;